-The Agile Strategy Lab Network is a collaboration of pioneers in the fields of agile strategy and leadership, as well as collaboration science.
+The Agile Strategy Lab brings together pioneers in the fields of agile strategy and leadership, as well as collaboration science.
 The need has never been greater.
 Our organizations, our nations, and our planet faces extraordinary challenges.
 It’s no longer enough to fix old systems – instead, we need to create “what’s next.”

 What are agile strategy and leadership?